Zehelein/pg-transactional-outbox/lib/README.md

 ## Message processing Transaction level strategy

-The inbox listener lets you define the `messageProcessingTransactionLevel` per message.
+The replication listener lets you define the `messageProcessingTransactionLevel` per message.
 Some message processing may have higher isolation level requirements than others.
 If no custom strategy is provided it uses the default database transaction level via `BEGIN`.

 ## Message retry strategy

-When processing an inbox message an error can be thrown.
-The inbox listener catches that error and needs to decide if the message should be processed again - or not.
+When processing a message an error can be thrown.
+The transactional listener catches that error and needs to decide if the message should be processed again - or not.
 The `messageRetryStrategy` offers the possibility to customize the decision if a message should be retried or not.
 By default, the